 Recently completed writing a non-fiction book—”Upside: Profiting from the Profound Demographic Shifts Ahead”—that details the influence of population dynamics on business and everyday life.
-The book, written for and in collaboration with demographic expert Ken Gronbach, was accepted for publication by AMACOM and scheduled for release in early 2017.
+The book, written for and in collaboration with demographic expert Ken Gronbach, was published by AMACOM in May 2017.

 Here is an excerpt: